 8,915 Children • 1,014 Salvations • 1,619 Volunteers • 117 School Clubs in 99 Schools

 • 19 Community Clubs

 • 107 Previously unchurched children now attending a local church

 SUMMER GOOD NEWS CLUBS

 1088 Children • 25 Salvations • 3 Summer Missionaries • 32 Clubs

-Currently over 6,000 weekly school-related Good News Clubs are held across the nation, reaching almost 818,200 students each week.
-Whether meeting off campus during school hours or on campus after school, these clubs provide opportunity for children in the public schools to hear the Gospel and learn truth from God’s Word.
+Currently over 125 school related Good News Clubs are held across Greenville, Anderson, Oconee and Pickens Counties reaching over 9,500 children each week.
+Whether meeting on campus after school or at a community facility, these clubs provide an opportunity for children in the Upstate to hear the Gospel and learn truth from God’s Word.

 Yes!
 The Supreme Court ruled in 2001 in Good News Clubs v.
 Milford Central School that Good News Clubs can meet in public schools after school hours on the same terms as other community groups.
 Public school Good News Clubs are an asset to schools and do not add any cost or liability to the school district.
 Children who wish to participate stay after school one hour per week and must have a signed parental permission slip.
 Parents and guardians arrange for transportation home.

 Many churches have caught this vision and have partnered with CEF to adopt a school as their mission field.
 They pray for the children, recruit teachers and seek ways to promote the club to the elementary children in the school.
 Once their team is assembled, CEF comes alongside to provide the training and materials to make the club a success.